Macrophilia: Internet

 The internet has played an important role in helping to develop the fetish.
 The pornography site Pornhub's 2015 annual report showed that compared to 2014, the biggest increase in search topic was giantess, which had a 1091 percent gain in searches.
 There also existed an exhibit at the Museum of Sex titled "Kink: Geography of the Erotic Imagination" which explored many different fantasies, including macrophilia.

 Online content creators have also developed homemade media that has helped grow the fetish's reach.
 In addition to generating content across websites, some content creators have even branded themselves in ways that helped them generate a following and gain revenue for their work.
 After data was gathered from 4,814,732 videos on clips4sale, an established porn site, it was found that "giantess" was the 34th most popular category.

 The macro community has produced fiction writing, digital art, and collages on websites such as DeviantArt and Pixiv.
 Dedicated macrophilia websites include Giantess World, the Giantess City forums, and the male-centered CoiledFist and GTF productions, Karbo, Eskoz, and AshkiiWolf are among the more popular artists.

 Video games

 Macrophilia video games have also been developed; Sizebox is a sandbox game in which players import models and create scenes.
 Resize Me! is an anime VR game in development; the player is gradually shrunken by their childhood friend and toyed with.

 The popularity of Resident Evil Village's antagonist Lady Dimitrescu has been attributed to her giant size.

 Real-world experience

-One way macrophiles enjoy their fetish physically is by scheduling private sessions with extraordinarily tall people to engage in non-sexual interactions; trampling, lifting and carrying, foot worshiping, roleplaying and domination.
+One way macrophiles enjoy their fetish physically is by scheduling private sessions with tall people to engage in non-sexual interactions; trampling, lifting and carrying, foot worshiping, roleplaying and domination.

 SizeCon is an annual event for people who enjoy size changing to gather in person.
-Since 2016 it has provided a place for fans to showcase art, socials to discuss various aspects of the fetish, and roleplay opportunities.
+Since 2016 it has provided a place for fans to showcase art, social aspects, and opportunities.